Logo for: Advanced Behavioral Health

 Ms. Tampi is an accomplished senior healthcare executive with expertise in leadership, operations, financial oversight, clinical excellence and strategic planning.
 Prior to her appointment as Acting CEO of ABH, she was the Co-Founder and Managing Principal of Behavioral Health Advisory Group and served as the Executive Vice President of Diamond Healthcare Corporation.

 Among many honors, she was recently appointed by the Connecticut Speaker of the House to the Behavioral Health Partnership Oversight Council.
-She is a Distinguished Fellow of the American Association for Geriatric Psychiatry, and has co-authored over 70 evidence-based publications and five academic text books.
+She is a Distinguished Fellow of the American Association for Geriatric Psychiatry, and served on its Board of Directors.
+Ms. Tampi has co-authored over 70 evidence-based publications and five academic text books.

 Christine Cowan MBA